a mortgage option for lowering your bills

 Curious how much equity you have in your home?
 Check out this handy tool, Homebot.

 Here’s a hypothetical situation: you bought a house for $200,000 with a $180,000 loan.
 Five years pass, and now you owe $160,000 on the mortgage.
 The home has also appreciated and is worth $300,000, which means you hypothetically have $140,000 in equity.
 Most lenders allow you to access up to about 80% of that equity, depending on the specific situation of the borrower.
-When you refinance and pull cash out to consolidate, the equity is used to pay off other debts, or it can be distributed as cash for you to allocate how you’d like.
-You will literally receive a check for the amount you choose to take out of your equity.
-The amount available to borrow depends on the specific situation of each borrower.
+When you refinance to consolidate debt, the equity is used to pay off other debts, or it can be distributed as cash for you to allocate how you’d like.

-Given that mortgage rates are fixed and have been trending around 3-4%, mortgages are one of the least expensive ways to borrow money.
+Given that current mortgage rates are fixed and have been trending around 5-7%, mortgages are one of the least expensive ways to borrow money.
 Paying off your credit card debt that has 18-29% interest can save you a significant amount of money and minimize your bills.
 Additionally, mortgage debt is secured, and your payment will be the same over time whereas a credit card bill is variant and compounds depending on how much you choose to pay each month.

 This can save homeowners money by paying lower interest on the monthly mortgage payment and your bills with high interest.
 By paying off your high-interest consumer debt with one, lower interest loan, paying off debt can be more affordable and manageable.

 It is important to note that this does not make your debt disappear.
-You are still paying it off, just at a much lower interest rate of 3-4% rather than a typical credit card rate between 18-25%.
+You are still paying it off, just at a much lower interest rate of 5-7% rather than a typical credit card rate between 18-35%.
 This can save you money and improve your monthly cash flow by eliminating excess bills.
 Another perk is that mortgage interest is typically tax-deductible but other consumer debt is not.* While this refinance option is not meant to be an escape from debt problems, it can be a win-win situation when used as part of a responsible plan to manage your finances.

-If you think a debt consolidation refinance could help you, contact one of our loan officers or apply for a loan with us today!
+If you think a debt consolidation refinance could help you, contact one of our Loan Officers or apply for a loan with us today!

 *consult with a certified tax professional for details.